 - If transactional emails share an IP address or domain with marketing messages, deliverability may be affected, especially if the marketing messages don’t adhere to sending best practices.

-- Including your transactional IP address in Reputation Monitor helps you to see correlating data between transactional and marketing email.
+- Including your transactional IP address in Return Path Platform Sender Score helps you to see correlating data between transactional and marketing email.

 Email Client Monitor